Global Transfer Pricing Service Line

 - Industry Screening: using NACE Rev. 2 codes

-- Revenues: In order to ensure better comparability and eliminating the impact of specific factors that may affect the business, we select potentially comparable companies on the basis of the amount of revenues
+- Revenues and number of employees: In order to ensure better comparability and eliminating the impact of specific factors that may affect the business, we select potentially comparable companies on the basis of the amount of revenues and number of employees

-- The comparability regarding the use of net working capital and fixed assets (through ratio analysis of financial statements)
+- additional assurances that the company identified no related parties and the comparability regarding the use of net working capital and fixed assets (through ratio analysis of financial statements)

 Advices in pricing policy with related parties

-In order to minimize potential transfer pricing risks, tax payer should proactively plan transactions with its related parties.
-Also, the tax payer can define its transfer pricing policies in a way which will reduce tax expenses significantly.
+In order to minimize potential transfer pricing risks, taxpayer should proactively plan and structure transactions with its related parties.
+Different structure mean different risks and expenses.
+A taxpayer can define its transfer pricing policies in a way which will reduce tax expenses significantly.

-For constructing policy of transfer pricing in Serbia and reforming current transfer pricing policies, we remain at your disposal.
+For preparation of Master file or constructing policy of transfer pricing and reforming current transfer pricing policies, we remain at your disposal.